 However, there are people who have a lot of experience working with SQL, and I’ve asked 50 of them to share their answers to this question:

 If you could only use 3 tools as an SQL developer or DBA, what would they be?

 Let me tell you, the insights I received from these 50 database experts were nothing short of amazing.
 I’ve listed them all below, along with a summary of these tools at the end.

 Adrian Billington: SQL*Plus, Komodo Edit/Notepad++/vi, SQL Developer

-My three tools are SQL*Plus for running scripts/traces/explains etc, Komodo Edit/Notepad++/vi for development (depends what O/S I’m working with at the time) and SQL Developer (general querying/browsing, including some customised reports).
+My three tools are SQL*Plus for running scripts/traces/explains etc, Komodo Edit/Notepad++/vi for development (depends on what O/S I’m working with at the time) and SQL Developer (general querying/browsing, including some customised reports).

 Alexander Anokhin: SQL Developer, SQL*Plus, PL/SQL Developer

 Well, I normally use SQL Developer, SQL*Plus, and PL/SQL Developer is also a very good tool.